We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 They make fantastic spinning rods that allow for a lot of play in the lures and will let you feel exactly what’s happening with your bait of choice as it travels through the water.

-If you’re looking for a bass rod, you’ll probably either buy a spinning rod or a baitcasting.
-The differences can be subtle, but which is best baitcasting or spinning rods?
+If you’re looking for a bass rod, you’ll probably buy a spinning rod or a baitcasting.
+The differences can be subtle, but which is better, baitcasting or spinning rods?

 Spinning Rods

-The defining feature of a spinning rod is that the reel and line guides are located on what we’d refer to as the underside of the rod.
+The defining feature of a spinning rod is that the reel and line guides are located on the rod’s underside.

 With a spinning reel, the line tends to spool off at varying angles and positions.
-In order to accomodate this randomness, the line guides tend to be on the larger side when compared to a casting rod.
+To accommodate this randomness, the line guides tend to be larger than those on a casting rod.

-In most circumstances, spinning rods and reel are better suited to slightly lighter setups.
-So a lighter line in conjuntion with a ligher lure, fishing for a lighter fish.
-I wouldn’t take this to seriously though, as you can still catch very large fish with a spinning rod and reel.
+Spinning rods and reels are usually better suited to slightly lighter setups.
+So, a softer line with a more lightweight lure is better for fishing for a more delicate fish.
+I wouldn’t take this too seriously, though, as you can still catch massive fish with a spinning rod and reel.

-Where a spinning rod really wins out is that they’re great for targeting hard to reach areas such as under cover.
-If you’re just starting out, then you’ll probably find a spinning rod much easier to master.
+A spinning rod wins out because it targets hard-to-reach areas such as undercover.
+If you’re starting, you’ll probably find a spinning rod much more accessible to master.

-Many specialist techniques require a spinning rod to accomplish.
-So, if you’re looking to work the top water or use a shaky head, then a spinning rod is the best and easiest option.
+Many specialist techniques require a spinning rod to accomplish this.
+So, a spinning rod is the best and easiest option for working the top water or using a shaky head.

 Bait Casting Rods

-Casting rods position the reel and line guides on the opposite side compared to spinning rods, i.e. on the top.
-The line guides will be larger at the reel end and gradually taper down in size as they reach the end of the rod.
+Casting rods position the reel and line guides on the opposite side compared to spinning rods, i.e., on the top.
+The line guides will be more extensive at the reel end and gradually taper down in size as they reach the end of the rod.

-The biggest advantage of the casting rod is that you have more control once you have a fish on the line.
-Most casting rods will take heavier gear, larger lures, and lines and are most often better suited to tackling bigger fish.
+The most significant advantage of the casting rod is that you have more control once you have a fish on the line.
+Most casting rods take heavier gear, larger lures, and lines and are often better suited to tackling bigger fish.

-It should be noted that baitcasting rods are often harder to use, so are not recommended to anyone new to the hobby.
-When you’re just starting out you already have a lot to think about, so adding additional complexities are undesirable.
+It should be noted that baitcasting rods are often more complicated to use, so they are not recommended to anyone new to the hobby.
+You already have much to think about when you’re just starting, so adding additional complexities is undesirable.

-At the end of the day, you can catch Bass and many other fish species with both spinning rods and baitcasting rods.
-The functionality between the two is marginal for most 90% of anglers, so don’t let it sway your decision-making process too much.
+You can catch Bass and many other fish species with spinning and baitcasting rods.
+The functionality between the two is marginal for almost 90% of anglers, so don’t let it sway your decision-making process too much.

 Rod Length

-It should come as no surprise, but the length refers to the length of the spinning rod.
+It should come as no surprise, but the length refers to the size of the spinning rod.
 Most bass spinning rods will average between six and eight feet.

-A short rod would be classified as anything in the range of six and seven feet, and a long rod will typically be seven feet or more.
+A short rod is anything between six and seven feet; a long rod is typically seven feet or more.

-As a general rule of thumb, the longer the rod, the further you can cast, but you’ll sacrifice accuracy to do so.
+As a general rule of thumb, the longer the rod, the further you can cast, but you’ll sacrifice accuracy.
 A shorter rod will be more accurate for most anglers.

-When you’re deciding on a rod length, you’ll want to think about where you’ll be doing most of your fishing, are there lots of trees and overhead obstacles?
+When deciding on a rod length, consider where you’ll be doing most of your fishing.
+Are there lots of trees and overhead obstacles?
 How far are you looking to cast, or is accuracy more important?

-A shorter rod is also easier to transport and better suited to a ligher set up and smaller fish.
-Bigger fish tend to need a bigger rod, the exception to this is if you’re fishing from a boat or kayak.
+A shorter rod is also easier to transport and better suited to a lighter setup and smaller fish.
+Bigger fish need an enormous rod, except if you’re fishing from a boat or kayak.

 Line Guides

-When we’re looking at rods, we want as little friction between the line and rod as possible.
-Rod line guides are the biggest contributing factor to friction, so we want to get the best possible ones within our budget.
+When looking at rods, we want as little friction between the line and the rod as possible.
+Rod line guides are the most significant contributing factor to friction, so we want to get the best possible ones within our budget.

-Any snags, rough edges or unfinished line guides can spell disaster for your fishing experience.
-Either causing line failure or drastically reducing your ability to cast any distance.
+Snags, rough edges, or unfinished line guides can spell disaster for your fishing experience, causing line failure or drastically reducing your ability to cast any distance.

 Final Thoughts

-Even at the best of times, detecting a catch can be challenging, so tipping the odds in your favor makes sense.
-Weighing up what characteristics matter the most to you is an important part of this process, so take the time to go over this article before making your decision.
+Even at best times, detecting a catch can be challenging, so tipping the odds in your favor makes sense.
+Weighing up what characteristics matter the most to you is an integral part of this process, so take the time to review this article before making your decision.

-If you appreciate what you’ve read, clicking on any of the links above before you make your purchase will give us a small commission, but if you don’t want to, we completely understand.
+If you appreciate what you’ve read, clicking on any of the links above before you make your purchase will give us a small commission, but if you don’t want to, we understand entirely.

-If you’ve picked one of the rods we’ve recommended, then we’d love to hear about your experiences, good or bad.
-And as always, if you feel we’ve missed something, or that we’ve made horrible choices, let us know in the comments below and we’ll get back to you.
+If you’ve picked one of the recommended rods, we’d love to hear about your experiences, good or bad.
+As always, if you feel we’ve missed something or made horrible choices, let us know in the comments below, and we’ll get back to you.

-We hope you have a great time fishing over the next few months and please do visit us again if you’re looking for any more information or tips.
+We hope you have a great time fishing over the next few months.
+Please revisit us if you’re looking for more information or tips.